 Covered behavioral health and substance use services are listed in this section.
 Services not listed in this section are not covered.
 If your provider told you the service is not covered, then the service is not covered.
-If you have questions about your coverage please call member services 1-855-321-9244.
+If you have questions about your coverage please call Member Services at 1-855-321-9244.